tlevine/urchin/readme.md

 actually only includes files whose names contain "test".
 The test passes if the file exits 0; otherwise, it fails.

-Aside from files named '`setup`' or '`teardown`', files and directories are run only if they start with '`test`'.
+Files are only run if they are executable, and files beginning with `.` are ignored.
 Thus, fixtures and libraries can be included sloppily within the test directory tree.